-☐ If only one Air Locker is to be installed in the system, the the switch and solenoid should be wired according to figure 21. regard dless of whether the Air Locker has been installed in the front of or rear axle of the vehicle.
+☐ If only one Air Locker is to be installed in the system, the switch and solenoid should be wired according to figure 19. regardless of whether the Air Locker has been installed in the front or rear axle of the vehicle.